-For chromosomal disorders, neural tube defects and congenital heart disease, a comprehensive Pubmed search was conducted with the aim of identifying papers relevant for birth prevalence in lower-income countries, and outcomes for affected children in different settings.
+For chromosomal disorders, neural tube defects and congenital heart disease, a PubMed search was conducted with the aim of identifying papers relevant for birth prevalence in lower-income countries, and outcomes for affected children in different settings.
 The search identified 1,687 articles on chromosomal disorders, 709 on neural tube defects and 900 on congenital heart disease.
 Of these, 122, 146 and 151 respectively were selected for abstract or full text review.
-For orofacial clefts, data were extracted from a systematic literature search including Medline, EMBASE and OVID, which yielded 1,371 references, supplemented by extensive hand searching (Mossey and Little 2002).
+For orofacial clefts, data were extracted from a systematic literature search including MEDLINE, EMBASE and OVID, which yielded 1,371 references, supplemented by extensive hand searching (Mossey and Little 2002).

 Relevant websites were searched for data for specific conditions.
-For example, the British Heart Foundation published a statistical report (Congenital heart disease statistics 2003: tables available at www.heartstats.org) largely based on the UK Northern Region Paediatric Cardiology Database (Wren and Sullivan 2001).
-This gives numbers of patients with a wide range of diagnoses seen at a regional specialist paediatric cardiology clinic, observed survival to 1 year, and predicted survival to 16 years by diagnosis.
-The data apply to 1985.
+For example, Wren and Sullivan 2001 give numbers of patients with a wide range of diagnoses seen at a regional specialist paediatric cardiology clinic, observed survival to 1 year, and predicted survival to 16 years by diagnosis.
+The data apply to 1985-1994.
 The data were used in the estimation of survival of individuals affected by this group of conditions.